popeindustries/dvlp/README.md

 ### Hooks

-In some cases, source code may need to be transformed into a valid format before it is executed, or a response body modified before sending to the browser.
+In some cases, source code may need to be transformed into a valid format before it is executed, or a response body modified before sending it to the browser.
 In these cases, you can register `hooks` to convert file contents on the fly when imported by an application server or requested by the browser.

 <details>
 <summary>Registering hooks</summary>